|

 To select which ruled lines will be used when FRAME ASSIST is activated, do the following:

-1. Open the menu and use the arrow pad to select Custom Menu-D DISP/sound/PC.
+- Open the menu and use the arrow pad to select DISP//PC.

 To display the superimposed ruled lines over the Live View image, press the [INFO] button repeatedly.
 Each time it is pressed, the display will change until the ruled lines appear.